Travel Writing in Prague

 The program fee listed above does not include:

-- International Data plan for your personal cell phone.
+• International data plan for your U.S. cell phone.
 This is a requirement.

 Housing & Meals

-2023 Lodging information is in the works.
+2026 Lodging information is in the works.
 Stay tuned for updated information in the weeks ahead!
-In 2022, students stayed two to a room in the Prague Marriott Hotel.
 Students are expected to pay for their own meals throughout the duration of the program.
-However, continental breakfast is provided at the hotel each morning.
 A welcome and closing dinner celebration will be provided to students as well.

 Program Faculty & Staff